Coronavirus: Council service disruption

-Libraries and some community hubs are closed to the public.
+Libraries and some community hubs are currently closed to the public.
 Find out more here.

-The following museums closed on 18 March until (provisionally) 1 May - Discovery Museum, Laing Art Gallery, Hatton Gallery and Great North Museum.
+The following museums are closed until further notice: Discovery Museum; Laing Art Gallery; Hatton Gallery and Great North Museum.

-To support key workers in the city we will provide free parking in all our pay and display bays across the city for 21 days from Tuesday 24 March 2020.
-We will then review this at an appropriate time.
+To support key workers in the city we provided free parking in all our pay and display spaces for a seven week period from March 24.

 Local elections and elections for the Police and Crime Commissioner will not go ahead this May and have been postponed for one year.